javeriaZ1131/PengOMart/README.md

  The front end html pages and their designing of all the webpages required are designed separately.
  To run the program , the website will be displayed when the user log in or sign up the website and then will able to see the details.

+ All the related files have been attached for the convienience.

+ That is all.
+Hope you like my work.

+Thank you.